 Speed Limit Compliance At Plant Entrance

-1.5 years of radar speed sign operation at a plant entrance shows 55% more vehicles obeying posted speed limit (PSL).
+1.5 years of radar speed sign operation at a plant entrance shows 55% more vehicles obeying the posted speed limit (PSL).

 Radar Sign Reduces Speeding At Plant By 55%!